 Start your coworking business without assuming much more risk, optimizing profitability and adding value to the community

-Coworking is a model based around the idea of space as a service.
-If you consider the office as a service and want adapt to the coworking model, you will start to be much nearer to your end user, getting data about their behavior, allowing you to take the decisions in the near future and offer much more customized service.
+Coworking and coliving business model is based around the idea of space as a service.
+If you consider the office as a service and want adapt to the coworking model, you will start to be much nearer to your end-user, getting data about their behavior, allowing you to take the decisions in the near future and offer much more customized service.

-If you need help in the creation and development of your coworking project, we can advise you on how to open a coworking space business, we will accompany you on this adventure minimizing the risks.
+If you need help in the creation and development of your coworking or coliving project, we can advise you on how to open the business, we will accompany you on this adventure minimizing the risks.
 Our objective is to help owners, real estate operators and entrepreneurs to transform their buildings or premises into a living, social workspaces, combining different tools and specific management methodologies.

 We can guide you during the whole process, our service can be integral, from the initial conceptualization to the launch:

-In order to choose the adequate space, we analyze the location, the dimensions and conditions of the space and, we will make sure that the active accomplishes with the law to obtain without any problem the activity license.
+In order to choose the adequate space, we analyze if the location is strategic to attract and satisfy potential target needs, the dimensions, typology and conditions of the space and, we will make sure that the active accomplishes with the law to obtain without any problem the activity license.

 We can advise you with the leasing contract, the relationship with the owner plays a very important role in your life business.
 Negotiate a long-term contract to be able to recover the investment you have made.